nili-yay/ProjectHub/Pulmonary_Vein_Segmentation/README.md

 - Velocity profiles
 - Pressure distribution

-(…because we’d prefer not to cut someone open 😉)

 ### Boundary Conditions

 Simulations were run with **constant velocity inlet boundary conditions**, since patient-specific velocity profiles are not always available from CT imaging alone.